Murder of Phoenix Netts

-Phoenix Netts is a murder victim whose body was found hidden in two suitcases in the Forest of Dean, Gloucestershire, near the England–Wales border in May 2020.
+Phoenix Netts was a murder victim whose body was found hidden in two suitcases in the Forest of Dean, Gloucestershire, near the England–Wales border in May 2020.

 Investigation

 Discovery

 The investigation began after a member of the public reported their suspicions to police about a car being driven erratically on the A4136 road near Coleford in the Forest of Dean.
 Police located the car a short while later and they spoke to two people.
 Two suitcases containing human remains were found, two people arrested, and a vehicle seized.
 The remains were found around 11:30pm.

 Search

 A search began of Stowfield quarry and the village of Staunton.
 There was a large police presence in the area, a police helicopter and several roads were closed.

 The A4136 was closed between Monmouth and Coleford and closures were expected to remain until Friday 15 May 2020.

-On Friday 15 May 2020 police searched properties in Wolverhampton and Birmingham as well as using DNA tests to identify the victim.
+On 15 May 2020 police searched properties in Wolverhampton and Birmingham as well as using DNA tests to identify the victim.